jesenteh/16b-gfs-as-search/README.md

-# 16b-gfs-as-search
-16-branch GFS Active S-box Search
+# 16-branch GFS Active-Sbox Search

 Note: If you use/modify the code in this repository for your own research and publish it, please cite the paper: